 Understanding the purpose and desired outcomes of your online meeting are a key (and often overlooked) factor to success.
 We’ve all attended meetings that felt unnecessary and thought “this should have been an email”.
 That’s why it’s critical to reflect ahead of time on why you’re having the meeting, what you’d like to accomplish, and who you need to invite.

-Common purposes for meetings include education (synchronous training and development), project management (discussing project status and next steps), and collaboration (co-creating products and services).
+Common purposes for meetings include education (synchronous training and development), project management (discussing project status and next steps), and collaboration (co-creating products and programs).
 In addition to purpose, well-run meetings have a more specific goal which can only be accomplished through participation, collaboration, and sharing virtual space.
 Nowadays, while remote workers are suffering from significant levels of zoom exhaustion, we strongly recommend that teams ensure that their meetings are high in quality and low in quantity/duration.